dflook/terraform-github-actions/terraform-version/README.md

   The runtime environment for these actions is subject to change in minor version releases.
 If using this environment variable, specify the minor version of the action to use.

-  The runtime image is currently based on `debian:buster`
+  The runtime image is currently based on `debian:bullseye`, with the command run using `bash -xeo pipefail`.

   For example:
   ```yaml